islambek23/spirit8/readme.md

 _**English:**_

-My english well, but because of lack of practice I started to forget what it is.
+My english is well, but because of lack of practice I started to forget what it is.

 As me teacher said: